/sc-assets/prd/practices/469acd1b-2494-4bf5-b929-8052d0152d55/AdobeStock_70432267-1732647125165.jpeg)

 • Prolonged sitting

-• Traumatic and overuse injuries
+• Traumatic or overuse injuries

 What symptoms accompany nerve pain?